Ravi5ingh/transient-db/Readme.md

 - Install the TransientDb nuget package from: [NOT YET PUBLISHED]

 ## Usage
 TransientDb can be used to create and destroy local databases on the fly via SQL scripts.
-This is a very powerful concept when you want to create fully integrate tested code (all the way down the DB level) without having to share databases (which is un-controlled and un-scientific)
+This is a very powerful concept when you want to create fully integration tested code (all the way down the DB level) without having to share databases (which is un-controlled and un-scientific)

 The following code shows an example: